 People who experience these symptoms and have a history of chickenpox should consider that shingles may be the cause.
 If a person has several risk factors for shingles, it is even more likely to be the culprit.

-For most people, a red rash appears 1–5 days after skin burning and tingling begin.
-A few days later, the rash turns into small fluid filled blisters.
-About 7–10 days after the blisters form, the fluid inside dries and causes crusty blisters.
+For most people, a rash appears 1 to 5 days after skin burning and tingling begin.
+A few days later, the rash turns into small fluid-filled blisters.
+About 7 to 10 days after the blisters form, the fluid inside dries and causes crusty blisters.
 The scabs will typically clear up within a couple of weeks.

-It is common to have shingles symptoms without a rash for a few days.
-In some people, the rash takes longer than 5 days to appear.
-Although it is less common, some people develop zoster sine herpete, in which they have painful skin symptoms but no rash covering the affected skin area.
+It is common to have shingles symptoms without a rash for several days.
+Although less common, some people develop zoster sine herpete, with painful skin symptoms but no rash covering the affected skin area.

 Anyone at risk of shingles and experiencing some of the symptoms should see a doctor as soon as possible.
-Although there is no cure for shingles, early treatment can reduce the severity of the outbreak.
+Although there is no cure for shingles, early treatment can reduce the outbreak’s severity.

 Internal shingles